MENA’s Social App Adds Online Games using Edgegap's Game Server Orchestration

 Conclusion

-Moving forward, WOLF is preparing for “another phase for the Gaming Hub” thanks in part to Edgegap, as they foresee “even more enticing games are added, with social media links, opportunities for spectator involvement and monetised gamification mechanics to offer users an elevated in-app experience.”
+Following our work with WOLF, the social networking platform is preparing for the next phase of its gaming strategy, offering more enticing games, with social media links, opportunities for spectator involvement and monetised gamification mechanics to offer users an elevated in-app experience.

 As WOLF’s CEO, Gary Knight, says: “We constantly strive to give our users the best app experience, listening to what interests and excites them, and gaming is definitely our next big focus.
 We are creating a Gaming Hub that will entice, engage and reward.
 Our aim is to continue evolving gaming in-app, ensuring current and future users continue to find fun, friendship and monetisation all in one place.
 Watch this space for Gaming Hub updates – there are many more fantastic games and experiences in the pipeline!”